Shadow Dancer

 The Revenge of Shinobi was a significant release for the Genesis as one of its first major new releases.
 Between the nuanced gameplay and fantastic production values it was incredible and of course everyone wanted a sequel.
 That game would not show up for another few years but in the mean time we got this interesting excursion.
 Shadow Dancer was the true sequel to the original arcade game and a title that I would only come to appreciate later.
 I expected a continuation of Revenge of Shinobi’s mechanics which was my own fault.
 As a more or less original title separate even from its arcade counterpart Shadow Dancer is pretty damn good.

-I’m sure I wasn’t the only one who just assumed this was the sequel to Revenge of Shinobi.
-That confusion came from Sega of America.
+I am sure I was not the only one who assumed this was the sequel to Revenge of Shinobi.
+That confusion comes from Sega of America.
 In Japan Revenge of Shinobi was called the Super Shinobi, signifying as its own branch.
-Shinobi III was called the Super Shinobi II as a result.
-For those coming fresh off of RoS I’m sure Shadow Dancer seemed like a step backwards.
+Shinobi III is the Super Shinobi II as a result.
+For those coming fresh off of RoS I am sure Shadow Dancer seems like a step backwards.
 Even I was guilty of that assumption.
-When I finally took it on its own merits I really enjoyed it.
+When I finally took it on its own merits I enjoyed it.

 Most of the levels are completely new with a few inspired by the arcade.
 The bridge and train yard look similar but have new layouts.
 The airport is replaced by an ascent up the Statue of Liberty.
 The finale is drastically different between the two.
 Where the home version merely features a series of rooms with more difficult enemies leading up to the final boss the arcade game takes place at a space shuttle launch.
 Both games are of comparable length although the Genesis has more level variety.

 What the game loses in terms of interesting set pieces it makes up with better level design.
-The arcade game could almost be played as a run and gun action game like Contra.
+The arcade game was almost a run and gun action game like Contra.
 Here there is more though put into enemy placement and spawn points.
 Yamato is better woven into the game’s fabric with plenty of points where he is indispensable.
 Sadly the boss battles, while decent, lack the excitement of the coin op.
-It’s kind of hard to top fighting a tank and a moving train!
+It is kind of hard to top fighting a tank and a moving train!

 Shadow Dancer 022 Shadow Dancer 068 Shadow Dancer 070 Shadow Dancer 004

 While it isn’t as difficult as the arcade game Shadow Dancer puts up a worthy fight.
 The level design does a great job of placing enemies in precarious positions while not seeming cheap.
 Relying on Yamato becomes crucial toward the end of the game where enemies spawn in waves.
-It’s hard to go back to single hit deaths after RoS but the game wouldn’t work with a life bar.
+It is hard to go back to single hit deaths after Revenge of Shinobi but the game would not work with a life bar.
 The boss battles, while not as epic, still pose a decent challenge, especially the final encounter.
 For those that want more there are various settings as well as a no shuriken mode.
-I’m not brave enough to give it a try but it does sound kind of cool.
+I am not brave enough to give it a try but it does sound kind of cool.

 In Closing

 As a follow-up to the classic arcade game Shadow Dancer is pretty great.
-As much as I want to avoid comparisons it can’t be helped.
-It isn’t as good as its direct predecessor.
+As much as I want to avoid comparisons it cannot be helped.
+It is not as good as its direct predecessor.
 The game is also short.
-You’ll enjoy your time with it but it will also be brief.
+You will enjoy your time with it but it will also be brief.

 heavy barrel 007